Sharon Reynolds MBACP

 Training, qualifications & experience

-PG Diploma in Applied Systemic Theory, The Tavistock and Portman NHS
+PG Diploma in Applied Systemic Theory – UEL & Tavistock & portman NHS Foundation Trust, 2006

-Certificate in Marital and Couple Counselling - Theory and Practice, Relate (HGC)
+Certificate in Marital and Couple Counselling Theory and Practice – Relate Institute, 2002

 Safeguarding Adults and Young People